j-muiruri/resume/README.md

 ## **Summary**

 Software Engineer with 5+ years of experience in full-stack development and database management.
 Proven ability to design, develop, and deploy high-quality software applications.

-Strong technical skills in a variety of programming languages and frameworks, including PHP, JavaScript, MySQL, Laravel, Yii, Vue.js, and CodeIgniter.
+Strong technical skills in various programming languages and frameworks, including PHP, JavaScript, MySQL, Laravel, Yii, Vue.js, and CodeIgniter.

 Experience with agile development methodologies and cloud computing platforms, such as Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 Excellent problem-solving and analytical skills, with the ability to identify and solve complex technical issues.

 Ability to work independently and as part of a team, with a proven track record of delivering high-quality software on time and within budget.
-Committed to continuous learning and improvement, with a passion for staying up-to-date on the latest technologies.
+I am committed to continuous learning and improvement, with a passion for staying up-to-date on the latest technologies.

 ## **Experience**